-If consent is obtained, the details of dose, date and time will be documented and stored in school by the first aider.
+If consent is obtained, the details of dose, date and time will be recorded on Highclare Virtual by the staff member administering the medication.

 Only one dose of paracetamol or antihistamine will be administered to a pupil within the course of the school day.
-Sixth form pupils will be allowed to self-consent for a dose of paracetamol,
+Sixth form pupils are required to obtain permission from parents for a dose of Paracetamol whilst on school premises.